bbk-pij-2012-20/JavaExercises/12_CONCURRENCY/6_immutability/Readme.md

 namely to keep mutable objects mutable but maintain thread-safety with use of synchronized keyword.

-However, if one modifies the teacherCode by introducing the use of defensive copying (to a new constructor in MutableIDCard), the code produces a different output.
-Whereas the output used to flip non-deterministically between John and Mary, the modified code that includes the creation of defensive copies seems to always have the same output, (namely John).

 MutableIDCard is the mutable object that gets shared between different threads.
 It is mutable because it has two mutable fields: Date and BufferedImage.